Javicobos/21CodeChallengeTelefonica/README.md

 * Using tcpdump to read the contents of a pcap file
 * Sorting the contentes of a pcap file by sequence number
 * Finding hexadecimal PNG data and writing the appropriate bytes to a PNG file

+If you look at my code please note that for the most part, I had no idea what I was doing and a lot of it will be ugly and full of commented-out stuff.
+It may be hard to read, but time constraints and the fact that I was using a new language didn't let me get too fancy.
+In any case, thanks for reading!